Finlay Adipose and the Mystery of the West Highland Fish Farm.

 “Mr Hurt, the fish vet, went from one salmon farm to another, performing unnecessary autopsies on fish, removing vestigial organs; short lengths of intestines, spleens, swim bladders and what have you.
 Then, disguised as Mr Freeman the carpenter, he unnecessarily sawed the legs off furniture, citing EU regulations.
 But what he was actually after was the sawdust!...and as Mr Herring the fishmonger, he added the sawdust to the entrails and diseased salmon carcasses and minced it up into his very more-ish fishcakes.”

-“But surely that’s legal, Fin?
+“But surely that’s well within the law, Fin?
 Fishmongers can fill their fishcakes with anything now we’re free of the EU?”

 “That’s right...cows’ eyelids, minced genitalia, rat poo...anything!”, blurted PC Brown with a vacant expression on his face.